atdeters/minishell/README.md

 # Installation & Setup
 ### Dependencies

-Your minishell requires the following to compile and run:
+The minishell program requires the following to compile and run:

 - GNU Make